theGusPassos/blog/public/posts/2_cutting_sprites_in_unity_programmatically/post.md

     SpriteMeshType.FullRect);
 ```

-That could have been written as a loop, however since it's only two sprites it made sense to me to leave it like this for easier readability.
-However I highly recommend writing a loop if you're aiming for more cuts.
+Those method calls could have been structured in a loop, but since it's only two sprites it made sense to me to leave it like this for easier readability.
+Anyway, if you're aiming for more cuts I highly recommend writing a loop.

-Now the easy part is to create new game objects that will hold the SpriteRenderer component.
-Notice that the script also sets the same material as the original one to keep the standard.
+The next step is to create new game objects that will hold the `SpriteRenderer` component.

 ```
 var upperBody = new GameObject("Upper Body");